jwidess/student-budget-visualizer/README.md

 </details>

 ## To-do
+- [ ] Change recurring income to use job start end dates and first paycheck dates to take into account a job that ends before the projection end date, thus you would only receive a partial paycheck.
+This would be more intuitive and also allow for more accurate projections for short term gigs or summer jobs.
 - [ ] Add mobile support/variable width handling for smaller screens.
 Currently does not work on narrow viewports.
   - [x] Added a "rotate device prompt" for narrow widths to force landscape mode on mobile.
 Good enough for now.
 - [x] ~~Add end date for jobs (Recurring Income) for things like short term gigs or summer jobs.~~